Lower Wacker Drive is my favorite street in Chicago. It’s also the most confusing street in Chicago.

 (Thanks to Karen Lee for that pic.
 She also pointed me towards this map of three leveled streets in downtown Chicago.)

 You may recognize Lower Wacker from the chase sequence in the Dark Knight.
-Here’s the police entering Lower Wacker Drive:
+Here’s where the police enter Lower Wacker Drive:

 And here’s the police exiting Lower Wacker Drive: